 "250.52(A)(3) Concrete-Encased Electrode.
 An electrode encased by at least 50 mm (2 in.) of concrete, located horizontally near the bottom or vertically, and within that portion of a concrete foundation or footing that is in direct contact with the earth, consisting of at least 6.0 m (20 ft) of one or more bare or zinc galvanized or other electrically conductive coated steel reinforcing bars or rods of not less than 13 mm (1⁄2 in.) in diameter, or consisting of at least 6.0 m (20 ft) of bare copper conductor not smaller than 4 AWG.
 Reinforcing bars shall be permitted to be bonded together by the usual steel tie wires or other effective means.
 Where multiple concrete-encased electrodes are present at a building or structure, it shall be permissible to bond only one into the grounding electrode system."

-When building contractor schedule an inspection of footer(s)be sure to install a properly constructed "Concrete Encased Electrode" sometimes refered to as a "UFER" from the rebar (with a properly listed clamp) to the service disconnection means grounded conductor location via a minimum 4 AWG copper GEC (Grounding Electrode Conductor) conductor.
+When building contractor schedule an inspection of footer(s)be sure to install a properly constructed "Concrete Encased Electrode" sometimes referred to as a "UFER" from the rebar (with a properly listed clamp) to the service disconnection means grounded conductor location via a minimum 4 AWG copper GEC (Grounding Electrode Conductor) conductor.
 Our inspectors will be looking for this "Concrete Encased Electrode" on all footing inspections that rebar is present within the footing. ( Note: if a vapor barrier is installed under the footing so that the footer is not in direct contact with the earth then you do not have a Concrete Encased Electrode and it can't be used for your grounding electrode.
 If at any point you have questions please feel free to give us a call for more details)

 If you are confused or need assistance in learning more about Concrete Encased Electrodes, please call Supervisor Abernathy at 703.906.2371.